ronak14329/Facebook-User-Profiling/Text_R/readme.txt

 - Test data path is specified with -i argument
 - Results path is specified with -o path

-Note: The path and file names in Linux are case-sensitive.
+Note1: The path and file names in Linux are case-sensitive.
 Test data path is expected to have same layout and same case-sensitiveness as was in Shared VM.

+Note2: combined.R script assumes the required packages are already installed on the target machine.
+We can use the following R Studio/Shell based commands to install the required packages if they are not already installed:

+	install.packages("tm", dependencies = TRUE)
+	install.packages("SnowballC", dependencies = TRUE)
+	install.packages("readr", dependencies = TRUE)
+	install.packages("e1071", dependencies = TRUE)
+	install.packages("gmodels", dependencies = TRUE)
+	install.packages("randomForest", dependencies = TRUE)
+	install.packages("caret", dependencies = TRUE)
+	install.packages("class", dependencies = TRUE)
+	install.packages("hydroGOF", dependencies = TRUE)
+	install.packages("wordcloud", dependencies = TRUE)
+	install.packages("ROCR", dependencies = TRUE)

 Description
 ===============================================================================
-- Please look into Combined.R file to understand the flow as the code is written with enough comments.
+- Please look into combined.R file to understand the flow as the code is written with in-line documentation.

 Misc
 ===============================================================================